JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 #### Subsetting a Dataset whose variables share all their dimensions

-This works the same as for YAXArrays and Cubes.
+This works for YAXArrays.
 Let's make an example.

 ```@example howdoi
 using YAXArrays